nicolasmnl/Proffy-NLW/README.md

 Proffy-NLW

 A learning and teaching platform that has no burocracies and can lead your studies to another level.
-Easy to use(both student and teaches), very intuitive, and contains the best teachers in the business.
+Easy to use(both student and teacher), very intuitive, and contains the best teachers in the business.
 Come now and start learning as soon as you can.